Our service now covers areas all across Canada

-When it comes to a bidet installation, there are two main options: a traditional floor-mounted bidet or an add-on bidet.
+Regarding a bidet installation, there are two main options: a traditional floor-mounted bidet or an add-on bidet.

 If you’re choosing to install a traditional bidet, you’ll first need to determine if you have the wall space and plumbing to support it.
 It will be necessary for the wall and floor to be square and plumb in order to install it.
 You’ll also need hot and cold power lines as well as a drain, and this installation will likely involve working with a professional plumber.

 Also worth noting is that many manufacturers create bidets that complement a toilet model.
 So, if you’re in the market for a new toilet as well, consider purchasing and installing both at the same time.
-The most typical models on the market will feature either a single or two-handed faucets with various spray settings.
+The most typical models on the market will feature single or two-handed faucets with various spray settings.
 There are some that come uncovered while others will incorporate a cover.

 If you don’t have the space or budget for a traditional bidet installation, consider the add-on feature.
-There are three main types on the market, and these are seats with included sprayers, those which attach to the under seat of your toilet as well as wand-type handheld options.
+There are three main types on the market, and these are seats with included sprayers, those which attach to the seat of your toilet as well as wand-type handheld options.